AdobeDocs/genstudio.en/help/user-guide/beta-release-notes.md

 GenStudio feature development is rapid and continuous.
 Notable new features include:

-### Brand
+### [!DNL Brand]

-The Brand validation panel was enhanced to improve user experience, including these changes:
+The [!DNL Brand] validation panel was enhanced to improve user experience, including these changes:

-* _Percentage-based validation score_: Brand validation now displays brand validation score as a percentage rather than a pass/fail value.
+* **Percentage-based validation score**: Brand validation now displays brand validation score as a percentage rather than a pass/fail value.

-* _Updated Brand extraction interface_: Brand extraction now shows completion of the extraction process as a percentage.
+* **Updated Brand extraction interface**: Brand extraction now shows completion of the extraction process as a percentage.

-* _Incremental brand load during extraction_: Brand guidelines are now incrementally loaded in the user interface.
+* **Incremental brand load during extraction**: Brand guidelines are now incrementally loaded in the user interface.

-* _Simplificatiom of the Copy Guideline schema_: The  `unique attributes` and `frequent keywords` field have been removed from the Copy Guideline schema, simplifying the guideline set-up process.
+* **Simplificatiom of the Copy Guideline schema**: The  `unique attributes` and `frequent keywords` field have been removed from the Copy Guideline schema, simplifying the guideline set-up process.

-### Create
+### [!DNL Create]

 * **Multi-section email creation**: Users can now create emails composed of separate headline, image, body, and CTA elements.

 * **Meta Ads Resize**: Creators can resize Meta ad aspect ratios.

-### Insights
+### [!DNL Insights]

 * **Limited Insights login accounts**: The Insights login now supports only one account per customer.